MaTTRHT/MaTTRHT/README.md

 Hey There, You're checking Mohammad Mahdi Rahat's GitHub.

-I am studying **Computer Engineering** at Shahid Beheshti University.
+I studied **Computer Engineering** at Shahid Beheshti University and am learning AI-Robotics at khajeh nasir toosi university of technology.

 I have experience in **Game Design** and **developement** and looking forward to working on FUN games